 When eleven Southern states seceded from the Union to form the Confederate States of America, sparking the Civil War in 1861, they made no secret of their ultimate aim: to preserve the institution of slavery.
-As Confederate Vice President Alexander H. Stephens explained, the ideological "cornerstone" of the new nation they sought to form was that "the negro is not equal to the white man" and "slavery subordination to the superior race is his natural and moral condition."

-Slavery had been an increasingly divisive political issue for generations, and though United States President Abraham Lincoln personally opposed slavery, he had rejected abolitionists' calls for immediate emancipation.
-Instead, Lincoln favored a gradual process of compensated emancipation and voluntary colonization, which would encourage freed black people to emigrate to Africa.2 Once the nation was in the throes of civil war, Lincoln feared any federal move toward emancipation would alienate border states that permitted slavery but had not seceded.
-Lincoln's cabinet and other federal officials largely agreed, and shortly after the war's start, the House of Representatives passed a resolution emphasizing that the purpose of the war was to preserve the Union, not to eliminate slavery.3
+As Confederate Vice President Alexander H. Stephens explained, the ideological "cornerstone" of the new nation they sought to form was that "the negro is not equal to the white man" and "slavery subordination to the superior race is his natural and moral condition."1 tary colonization, which would encourage freed Black people to emigrate to Africa.
+Once the nation was in the throes of civil war, Lincoln feared any federal move toward emancipation would alienate border states that permitted slavery but had not seceded.
+Lincoln's cabinet and other federal officials largely agreed, and shortly after the war's start, the House of Representatives passed a resolution emphasizing that the purpose of the war was to preserve the Union, not to eliminate slavery.